bergstrat/erpnext_vagrant/README.md

 # Set up an ERPNext dev environment using Vagrant: #

 1. Clone this repo into a local folder with `git clone https://github.com/frappe/erpnext_vagrant.git erpnext_vagrant`
+2. Make erpnext_vagrant your working directory with `cd erpnext_vagrant`
-2. Start your virtual machine by running `vagrant up`
+3. Start your virtual machine by running `vagrant up`
-3. Connect to your guest system via SSH with `vagrant ssh`
+4. Connect to your guest system via SSH with `vagrant ssh`
-4. Set `"developer_mode": 1` in `/vagrant/frappe-bench/sites/site1.local/site_config.json`, for example by running `vim /vagrant/frappe-bench/sites/site1.local/site_config.json`.
+5. Set `"developer_mode": 1` in `/vagrant/frappe-bench/sites/site1.local/site_config.json`, for example by running `vim /vagrant/frappe-bench/sites/site1.local/site_config.json`.
 When in vim press `i` to insert text.
-After inserting press `ESC` and write `:wq` to write and quite the file.
+After inserting press `ESC` and write `:wq` to write and quit the file.
 More on vim here https://www.linux.com/learn/tutorials/228600-vim-101-a-beginners-guide-to-vim.
+If you get the following error: "E212: Cannot open file for writing" when trying to write the file, exit without saving and run the following commads:
+`cd /vagrant/frappe-bench/sites` - makes /vagrant/frappe-bench/sites your working directory
+`mkdir site1.local` - creates site1.local directory
+`cd site1.local` - makes /vagrant/frappe-bench/sites/site1.local your working directory
+`vim site_config.json` - opens site_config.json to be written
+Proceed to write and quit the file.
-5. Go to your frappe-bench folder with `cd /vagrant/frappe-bench/` and start bench with `bench start`
+6. Go to your frappe-bench folder with `cd /vagrant/frappe-bench/` and start bench with `bench start`
-6. Open your browser on your host system and work on your ERPNExt by browsing to `http://localhost:8080/` or `http://127.0.0.1:8080`
+7. Open your browser on your host system and work on your ERPNExt by browsing to `http://localhost:8080/` or `http://127.0.0.1:8080`